Just because you're a kid doesn't mean you can't make a difference!

-It doesn't matter how big or small it is, the point is that you're making an effort to make someone's life a little better and create happiness.
-The best thing you can do to make a difference is be kind, because when you show kindness, it not only makes the people around you happy but it fills you with a powerful hormone that makes you feel happy too!
-Your happiness makes other people happy too.
+It doesn't matter how big or small your act of kindness is, the point is that you try to make someone's life a bit better in some way.
+The best thing you can do to make a difference is to be kind, because when you show kindness, it not only makes the people around you happy but it fills you with a powerful hormone that makes you feel happy too!
+And when you're happy, others are happier because you are.

 So, if you're ready to spread some happiness, read on...